jmapost/tinghao-deep-learning-resources/machine_learning_roadmap.md

 (b) Skip all rows with missing data / Skip features with many missing values

-(c) Missing data get added to one branch of split (ex: in credit feature, add unknown to poor)
+(c) Anaylze -> missing data get added to one branch of split (ex: in credit feature, add unknown to poor)

 (d) Use classification error to determine where missing data go.